shravyaN25/MyColonyWebsite/README.md

-# 🏡 Annapurna Badavane - Colony Site
+# 🏡 Annapurna Badavane -Resedential Colony Site

 This is a **React-based Colony Website** for "Annapurna Badavane."
 The site provides features such as community details, security, events, testimonials, a gallery, and a contact form integrated with Web3Forms.